|

 Gilmour & Stamp’s conservation work on the Lodge Canongate Kilwinning, the oldest Masonic lodge in the world, led to the firm handling a £500,000 project to re-roof Broomhall, near Dunfermline, the ancestral home of the Earl of Elgin.

 Three sizeable barges housing office space have recently been moored in the river’s outer basin, two of which are already fully let.
-They have joined the Ocean Mist, the restaurant ship that Stamp and Multon sailed from the west to the east coast in 1988.
-Once famously painted canary yellow, this vessel has had a chequered history but will reopen this month as a restaurant and piano bar.
+They have joined the S.Y.
+Ocean Mist, a steam yacht formerly owned by the Guinness family, which David Stamp and Fred Multon sailed from the west to the east coast in 1988.
+Once famously painted canary yellow, this vessel has had a chequered history but will reopen this month as a restaurant and piano bar under the name Cruz.

-Stamp was an active member of the Royal Incorporation of Architects in Scotland, on whose council he served from 2002, and the Edinburgh Architectural Association.
+David Stamp was an active member of the Royal Incorporation of Architects in Scotland (RIAS), on whose council he served from 2002, and the Edinburgh Architectural Association (EAA).
 He had few qualms about offering his opinions, a tendency which colleagues almost always appreciated.
-Stamp was also founder-chairman of the Edinburgh Chartered Architects Network, which has enabled many sole-practitioner firms in Edinburgh and the Lothians to punch above their weight by lending them professional and technical support.
+Stamp was also founder-chairman of the Edinburgh Chartered Architects Network (ECAN), which has enabled many sole-practitioner architect firms in Edinburgh and the Lothians to punch above their weight by lending them professional and technical support.